spartrekus/deploy-netbsd/README.md

 > for tgz in *.tgz ; do tar xvpfz $tgz -C /mnt ; done

 4. Set the root password.
+5. Make the /boot
-5. reboot
+6. reboot
-6. Copy the wpa andconfigure your machine
+7. Copy the wpa andconfigure your machine
-7. Run BSD.
+8. Run BSD.